ncatlab/nlab-content/pages/178.md

   }
 $$

-given by a collection of globally defined form, in other words we have representatives for each cohomology that extend as
+given by a collection of globally defined forms, in other words we have representatives for each cohomology class that extend as

 $$
   \array{